 Each logical section is segmented for easy identification and modification.
 The top left panel is a visual representation of the waveform.
 The top right panel allows the user to modify a filter.
 The bottom panel allows users to animate between filters.

-Audio plugins are challenging because they require a design that leads the user with little explaination (as nobody wants to read 3 hours of documentation).
+Audio plugins are challenging because they require a design that leads the user with little explanation (as nobody wants to read 3 hours of documentation).

 Here, several colors are used to help users immediately identify UI components.
-A filled yellow indicates a control, and transluscent purple displays a waveform of some sort.
+A filled yellow indicates a control, and translucent purple displays a waveform of some sort.

-Even though the elements are physically seperated due to layout constraints, color coding allows the user to easily understand what parameter affects which node.
+Even though the elements are physically separated due to layout constraints, color coding allows the user to easily understand what parameter affects which node.